About the Leadership Training Program

 - MCH Student Leadership Scholars: Identification of and specialized curriculum and activities for selected doctoral and master’s students.

 In addition to focusing their academic studies in MCH, Scholars will be required to take part in a specialized curriculum.

 The overarching theme of the MCH traineeship is increasing leadership in maternal and child health.
 To be a leader in Maternal and Child Health requires specific knowledge, skills, personal characteristics and values.

 Within the leadership development framework and the overall focus of the MCH Training Program, the MCH Traineeship will focus on three main content areas:

 - Interdisciplinary Practice

-In each semester of the program, Trainees will focus on these areas through multiple approaches.
+In each semester of the program, Scholars will focus on these areas through multiple approaches.
 These approaches include attendance at monthly research-to-practice seminars, full-day conferences on each of the focus areas listed above, and involvement in seminars on leadership.

-By the end of the Traineeship, Trainees will have a strong understanding of, and experience in, these core areas of Maternal and Child Health.
+By the end of the Traineeship, Scholars will have a strong understanding of, and experience in, these core areas of Maternal and Child Health.
 Additionally, each Trainee will be involved in an individualized plan, including an assignment with both a Community Mentor and a Faculty Mentor.